High +60% relative humidity can lead to all kinds of problems in any industry.

 What is more, it has a powerful 310 CFM airflow, yet it’s incredibly quiet.
 The maximum noise level reaches only 50 dB; some less powerful commercial dehumidifiers have can maximum noise levels above 55 dB.

-Every specification you look at speaks about Aprilaire 1870 XL Pro being the best commercial dehumidifier.
+Every specification you look at speaks about Aprilaire 1870 XL Pro being the most powerful commercial dehumidifier.
 The one drawback of every exception device is the higher price, and the Aprilaire 1870 XL Pro is no exception.
 It does have a premium cost.

 Aprilaire 1870 XL Pro is the most energy-efficient commercial dehumidifier with the highest capacity.
 What is more, it’s rather quiet, capable of removing efficiently at any relative humidity level, and, above all else, build to last.